single-image

 — Jazz Magazine FR

-Guillaume Barraud and Mathieu Bélis
+Guillaume Barraud & Mathieu Bélis

 teamed up again to deliver a

-colourful canvas of sounds.
-From the
+colorful canvas of sounds.

 ‘two instruments in symbiosis’